Talleeenos69/server-writeup/writeUp.md

 ## Applications of the server

 This server (and specifically the LLMs on it) can act as a resource for students at the school.
-It's meant to give them access to language models at no fee to help them study, create notes, learn new information and much more.
+It is meant to give them access to language models at no fee to help them study, create notes, learn new information and much more.

 Potential applications for students:
 - Generating notes
 - Creation of studying tools
-- Proofreading (Checking for typos, grammatical errors, etc,)
+- Proofreading (Checking for typos, grammatical errors, etc.)

 The purpose of this server is NOT for it to be used to plagiarize!
 Having control over the server means that we can revoke users that we suspect are using it maliciously.